Skip To Content

 Ofcom review of UK maritime spectrum licenses

-The RYA will be responding to the consultation on behalf of members before the deadline in June.
+The RYA will be responding to the consultation to ensure the voice of the recreational boating community is represented before it closes in June.

 Read more about the Ofcom consultation or find out more about licensing onboard electronics.